ChrstphrHll/npc_gen/students/Pinna Vanius.md

 # Pinna Vanius
 ---
 ### Description
-- Elf Bard from Beleriand
+- Elf Bard from Aldercrown Empire
 - 7th year Assault student in Fiesn
-- long wavy platinum hair that's plain, Amber eyes, and Fair skin
+- long wavy lighter blonde hair that's wild, Amber eyes, and Fair skin
 - Is Original and Impractical, and has Redemption as their ideal

 ### Organizations